Buying Property in a Limited Company

-Should you buy property through a limited company?
+Should you buy a property through a limited company?

 While this is a question that is largely determined by your personal circumstances, incorporation is almost certainly a good choice for people that are looking to build and scale a property portfolio.

 A limited company can help landlords find value through favourable tax conditions and reduce time management – vital when running larger portfolios or managing property from abroad.